 Cancer Focused Studies are no longer required to go through the COVID-19 Committee Review process.
 Investigators conducting cancer related studies that require the consent of subjects must be reviewed and approved by the Tisch Cancer Institute’s Disease Focus Groups (DFG) and the Protocol Review and Monitoring System (PRMS).
 For detailed guidance, refer to the Tisch Cancer Institute.

 Non-Cancer Related Interventional Studies: Review is required prior to submission to the IRB.
-Upon notification of COVID-19 Subcommittee approval, study teams may submit to the IRB/PPHS via IDEATE.
+Upon notification of COVID-19 Subcommittee approval, study teams may submit to the IRB/PPHS via RUTH.

 2. To initiate a review, complete and submit either of the following forms.
 Include a protocol and other relevant study information in your submission.

-The turnaround time to review interventional trials is 48 hours.
-The PI will receive an email notification of the decision.
+The turnaround time to review interventional trials is approximately 10 business.
+The PI will receive email notification of the decision.

 Academic IT Support Center